gusef/IrisSpatialFeatures/README.md

 #load devtools and install the package
 library(devtools)
-install_github("gusef/Iris",auth_token = 'COPY_PASTE_YOUR_TOKEN_HERE')
+install_github("gusef/Iris")

 ```

 ## How to use the package:
 There is a vignette included in the 'vignette' directory of the package.
-In
-addition we have 2 example datasets on Dropbox that show the full capability
-of the package.